giantmade/giant-news/README.md

 ## Management commands

-As the libary does not come with a `manage.py` file we need to use `django-admin` instead, however we will need to set our `DJANGO_SETTINGS_MODULE` file in the environment.
+As the library does not come with a `manage.py` file we need to use `django-admin` instead.
+However, we will need to set our `DJANGO_SETTINGS_MODULE` file in the environment.
 You can do this with:

     $ export DJANGO_SETTINGS_MODULE=settings